TravorLZH/ModernPages/README.md

 I uploaded it because it explicates how different pages are shown in one file.
 This decreases the use of multiple files.
 You may visit it [here](http://modern.travor.top)

+> This repo `does not` requires Jekyll or any Server-Side script.
+You may run this page by clicking `index.html`.

 [ghpage]: http://www.travor.top